rubensbiork/ampiri-android-sdk/README.md

 # Ampiri Android Demo

-Make more revenue with mobile traffic while spending less time.
-Sign up for an account at [ampiri.com](https://ampiri.com)
+Boost your app's revenue streams and save time: sign up for an account at [Ampiri.com](https://ampiri.com)

 There is the integration tutorial video on [ampiri.com/tutorials](http://www.ampiri.com/tutorials/)